metrue/fx/README.md

 fx is a tool to help you do Function as a Service on your own server. fx can make your stateless function a service in seconds.
 The most exciting thing is that you can write your functions with most programming languages.

-Feel free hacking fx to support the languages not listed above.
+Feel free hacking fx to support the languages not listed.
 Welcome to tweet [me](https://twitter.com/_metrue) or [Buy me a coffee](https://www.paypal.me/minghe).

 | Language      | Status        | Contributor   |